 Available in Classic and VPC

-This section describes how to create and manage policies and roles.
+You can create and manage policies and roles.

 A policy is a set of permissions that sub account users can work with.
 You can assign policies to sub accounts or groups, and sub accounts have varying permissions on portals and consoles depending on the policies assigned.

-The following are the types of policies:
+Here are the types of policies:

 Create user-defined policy

 You can create a policy by combining various detailed actions for each service.
 For example, you can create a sub account with limited access to perform only "view Server list" and "stop specific server" permissions, and assign it to an administrator.
-Not all services provide detailed action features, and the detailed actions provided for each service are different, so see the managing permissions page of each service for detailed descriptions.
+Not all services provide detailed action features, and the detailed actions provided for each service are different, so see the permissions management page of each service for detailed descriptions.

-To create your own user-defined policy, follow these steps:
+To create your own user-defined policy:

-In the NAVER Cloud Platform console, click Services > Management & Governance > Sub Account > Policies in order.
+> Services > Management & Governance > Sub Account > Policies. - Click [Create policy].

 - You can only enter letters, numbers, and special characters (., -, _) in a policy name, and the first character must be a letter.